-- Mr. Chandler will assist Ms. Springett at Prince Street and University Avenue. - Mr. Gause will stop traffic as students cross Prince Street and walk past the Memorial Art Gallery parking lot toward the Red Cross building. - A 340 through A 353 will exit the building at the Main Entrance. - A 185 through A 191 will exit the building at the Main Entrance. - Main Stage, Ensemble Theatre, Black Box Theatre, Commons will exit the building at the Main Entrance. - Cross Prince Street and go past the Memorial Art Gallery parking lot.
+- The Assistant Principal in charge of Safety and Security will assist the Lead School Safety Officer at Prince Street and University Avenue. - A School Safety Officer will stop traffic as students cross Prince Street and walk past the Memorial Art Gallery parking lot toward the Red Cross building. - A 340 through A 353 will exit the building at the Main Entrance. - A 185 through A 191 will exit the building at the Main Entrance. - Main Stage, Ensemble Theatre, Black Box Theatre, Commons will exit the building at the Main Entrance. - Cross Prince Street and go past the Memorial Art Gallery parking lot.
 Proceed down the sidewalk to the Red Cross building far enough so that all students are safely away from SOTA. - Make sure that students do not block the entrance to the either the Memorial Art Gallery or Red Cross parking lots.

 - Go to University Avenue and proceed east; cross Prince Street and proceed past the Memorial Art Gallery parking lot.
 Proceed down the sidewalk.
-Ms. Springett will be at the intersection of Prince Street and University Avenue. - A423 through A436 will exit the building at EXIT 3 - A247 through A253 will exit the building at EXIT 3
+A School Safety Officer will be at the intersection of Prince Street and University Avenue. - A423 through A436 will exit the building at EXIT 3 - A247 through A253 will exit the building at EXIT 3

-- Go to University Avenue and proceed west to Alexander Street; then proceed north on Alexander Street and proceed to 410 Alexander Street.
-Mr. Edmondson will be at the intersection of University Avenue and Alexander Street. - A334 through A340 will exit the building at EXIT 5 - A173 through A180 will exit the building at EXIT 5
+- Go to University Avenue and proceed east (left), cross Prince Street, then proceed down University Avenue towards Goodman Street. - A334 through A340 will exit the building at EXIT 5 - A173 through A180 will exit the building at EXIT 5

 - Go to University Avenue and proceed east on Prince Street past the Memorial Art Gallery parking lot.
-Proceed down the sidewalk - Ms. Springett will be at the intersection of Prince Street and University Avenue. - A417 through A423 will exit the building at EXIT 6 - A234 through A240 will exit the building at EXIT 6
+Proceed down the sidewalk - A School Safety Officer will be at the intersection of Prince Street and University Avenue. - A417 through A423 will exit the building at EXIT 6 - A234 through A240 will exit the building at EXIT 6

-- M 224 and M 225 will exit the building at EXIT 8 to the Main Entrance - M 327 and the adjoining art rooms will exit the building at EXIT 8 to the Main Entrance

-- M 409 and M 413 will exit the building at EXIT 8 to the Main Entrance - The Weight Room will exit the building at EXIT 8 to the Main Entrance
+- M 224 and M 225 will exit the building at EXIT 8 to the Main Entrance - M 327 and the adjoining art rooms will exit the building at EXIT 8 to the Main Entrance - M 409 and M 413 will exit the building at EXIT 8 to the Main Entrance - The Weight Room will exit the building at EXIT 8 to the Main Entrance